Panasonic S1R vs Sony RX10 III

 Studio photographers will appreciate that the Panasonic S1R (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the S1R and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the S1R does not have a direct predecessor.
+The S1R is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX10 III has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX10 III was succeeded by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is the Panasonic S1R better than the Sony RX10 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.